rickbingpan/ChIP-seq/README.md

 - `rawdata_path`: The path to the directory containing the raw data files.
 - `out_path`: The output directory where the results will be stored.
-- `sample`: The name of the ChIP-seq sample.
+- `sample`: The name of the ChIP-Seq sample.
 - `yes|no`: Whether the data is paired-end (`yes`) or single-end (`no`).
 - `ref`: The reference genome file index, such as hg38.fa.

 The script performs the following steps:

-1. Quality Control: FastQC and Trim Galore! are used to assess and trim raw sequencing data, ensuring high-quality reads for mapping.
+1. Quality Control:  [`TrimGalore`](https://github.com/FelixKrueger/TrimGalore) are used to assess and trim raw sequencing data, ensuring high-quality reads for mapping.
-2. Read Mapping: clean reads are aligned to the reference genome using Bowtie2.
+2. Read Mapping: clean reads are aligned to the reference genome using [`bowtie2`](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
-3. Marking Duplicates: Picard Tools are used to mark potential PCR duplicates in the aligned reads.
+3. Marking Duplicates: [`picard`](https://broadinstitute.github.io/picard/) are used to mark potential PCR duplicates in the aligned reads.
+4. Filtering: Depending on whether the data is paired-end (-q 10 -F1804) or single-end (-q 10 -F1024), the script uses [`samtools`](http://www.htslib.org/) to filter the aligned reads based on mapping quality and flags.
+The filtered reads are stored in a file named `<sample>.final.bam`.
-4. Result Conversion to BigWig: The final BAM files are converted into BED format, and then into bedgraph format, followed by conversion to BigWig format using bedGraphToBigWig for visualization purposes ([`IGV`](https://www.igv.org/)).
+5. Result Conversion to BigWig: The final BAM files are converted into BED format, and then into bedgraph format, followed by conversion to BigWig format using [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) for visualization purposes ([`IGV`](https://www.igv.org/)).
-5. Additional analysis: Statistical mapping information (`assessment.sh.o` for rmdup.bam map results , `assessment.sh.e` for error info and f.assessment.sh.* for final.bam).
+6. Additional analysis: Statistical mapping information (`assessment.sh.o` for rmdup.bam map results , `assessment.sh.e` for error info and f.assessment.sh.* for final.bam).

 If you need to use this script to run multi samples, you can use this command: